Your Lawn...and its Global Warming Potential

 The "hidden carbon costs" of tree production should

-be considered in discussions of the potential for trees
+be considered in discussions of the potential for trees to sequester carbon in our urban landscapes.

 I guess the bigger point to consider here is this: all of